CreativeLittleDots/wp-project/README.md

 WP Project supports WPMU through manipulating the `WP_HOME` and `WP_SITEURL`.
 However a nuance with how Wordpress works is that you must remove update `wp_blogs` and `wp_sites` tables and change the domain to the domain you want for the environment.
 This is because there are not available filters to manipulate these.

-To solve this problem, simply run the `wp-cli-update-wpmu-domain.php` command
+To solve this problem, simply run the `wp project update domain "domain.com"` command

 After this you can define sub sites accordingly if you wish;